 Before each semester, the Action Lab application matching process creates 4 collaborative teams that will work together to research and offer solutions to a real-world problem.
 Teams begin with a problem or question posed by a community partner, and also include a faculty fellow and about 6 students (combined from Capital Community College and Trinity College), whose work will be supervised by the Action Lab Director.
 The Action Lab also welcomes other arrangements, such as two community organizations that pair up on a broader research question, with up to 8 students and one or more faculty fellows.
-Contact us if you have questions or need help with our application process.
+See completed and current projects, and contact us if you have questions or need help with our application process.

 - by September 28: Community partners submit proposals

 - by early October: Hartford Resident Advisory Board prioritizes proposals

 - by October 24: Prospective faculty fellows and students list their preferences

 - early November: Action Lab matches 4 teams prior to pre-registration

 - January 2019: Project teams begin working together

 - Anytime: Add your name to receive Action Lab email updates

 Roles and eligibility:

 - Hartford community partners are broadly defined to include neighborhood groups, non-profit organizations, government agencies, social entrepreneurs, and others focused on the city.
 Identify a problem or question that you’d like a research team to help answer, which will improve Hartford or its role in the metropolitan region.
 Must be available to meet with the team at least once a month (either Tues/Wed/Thur afternoon or Wed evenings) at our downtown campus.
 Submit a brief proposal on the Partners page by September 28.